 "The leap of a team occurs when each individual employee is convinced that he or she has joined a winning team.
 Then an unstoppable synergy is created in order to generate extra performance.
 Williams is coming back and it shows but so do we".

 Berger goes into details:

 "The engine is there, we have similar performances to that of Ferrari, which is the best.
 The car is mechanically fine, in terms of gearbox and suspensions.
-In terms of aerodynamics, Ferrari is still at the top because it can create more downforce.
+In terms of aerodynamics, Ferrari is still at the top because it creates more downforce.
 With the new regulations, you use maximum downforce on 70% percent of the circuits.
-The more you have, the more advantage you have".
+The more you have, the more advantage you get".

-La Ferrari has in fact amazed everyone with the grip shown in the Malaysia wet circuit.
-The Maranello mechanics are evidently very good in creating a traction control system which is within the limits of the regulations:
+Ferrari has in fact amazed everyone with the grip shown in the wet at Malaysia.
+The Maranello mechanics are evidently very good in creating a traction control system which is within the regulations:

-Are the two brothers so different to each other?
+Are the two brothers so different from each other?

-"Michael is very concentrated to the family and the races.
-Ralf enjoys life’s pleasures more and addresses with happiness.
-He has other interests as well as Formula 1".
+"Michael is very concentrated on the family and the races.
+Ralf enjoys life’s pleasures more and addresses them with happiness.
+He has other interests other than Formula 1".

 "Michael Schumacher at the moment".

 "Very fast, a fantastic driver who is at Schumacher’s level on his best moments of grace but is less consistent.
 Michael is always there: in the dry, in the wet, even when the car is not at its best".